 Entrepreneurial Studies Minor

 With an Entrepreneurial Studies Minor, students will have a stronger foundation for a career in a variety of businesses large or small.
 A minor in entrepreneurial studies allows the student to study both the theory and process of entrepreneurship.
 Coursework focuses on key business skills particular to both large and small ventures.
-The online course offerings make it ideal for nontraditional students and working professionals.

 Course Requirements (18 hours)